simsam8/inf265_project2/report.md

-## Model selection and evaluation
+## Model selection
+TODO

-- Models and hyperparameters
+- Grid search over hyperparameters
+- Best model

+## Evaluation
+- Evaluation of the best model
+- What worked well, what didn't.
+Challenges.
+Overall process
+- Further improvements that could be made